Steveston-London Secondary School: Steveston Secondary School

-The school opened in 1956 after voters in Richmond approved plans to construct additional schools in the fast-growing community and it was named after the nearby neighbourhood of Steveston.
-The school plans included 16 classrooms, industrial arts areas, and home economics units, as well as a gymnasium.
-Because of increases in enrollment, the school board authorized an addition of 10 classrooms rooms in December 1957.
+Stevenston Secondary School opened as a junior secondary school in 1956, after voters in Richmond, British Columbia approved plans to construct additional schools in the fast-growing community.
+It was named after the nearby neighbourhood of Steveston.
+The school plans included 16 classrooms, industrial arts areas, home economics units, and a gymnasium.
+Because of increases in enrollment, the school board authorized an addition of 10 classrooms in December 1957.
 The first class of students graduated in 1958.

-After starting as a Junior Secondary, then in 1959 becoming a combined Junior-Senior Secondary, in 1965 the school became a Senior Secondary School serving only grades 11 and 12.
-In 1996 it was expanded again to serve all grades 8 through 12 after Richmond's junior and senior schools were amalgamated.
+In 1959, it became a combined junior-senior secondary school.
+In 1965, the school became a senior secondary school which served only grades 11 and 12.
+In 1996, it was expanded again to serve grades 8 through 12 after Richmond's junior and senior schools merged.

-In need of repairs, a decision was made in 2005 to close the school, which closed in 2007.
-The property was sold to Polygon Homes Ltd. for $41 million and the building was demolished over the course of mid-2015 to summer 2016.
+In need of repairs, a decision was made in 2005 to close the school; it closed in 2007.
+The property was sold to Polygon Homes Ltd. for $41 million, and the building was demolished over the course of mid-2015 to summer 2016.